 Sustainability research clearly addresses the concept of sustainability, furthers understanding of the interdependence of ecological and social/economic systems, or focuses on a major sustainability challenge.
 The United Nations Sustainable Development Goals illustrate the breadth of sustainability and major sustainability challenges.

 The Sustainability Research Grants are intended to enhance quality mentoring relationships between faculty and students who work together to answer questions and solve problems and provide learning opportunities of the highest caliber.
 Research conducted by Sustainability Research Scholars and faculty mentors must contribute in meaningful ways to sustainability and the knowledge base of a given discipline.
 Although the end product of all research is unknown as the work is undertaken, it is expected that the work of Sustainability Research Scholars will be linked to the expertise of their faculty mentors to ensure quality and potential to contribute to the discipline.
 Preference will be given to projects investigating the development or implementation of new campus sustainability initiatives and/or enhancements to existing initiatives.

 Funding associated with a Sustainability Research Grant can be used to support any project related expenses.
-The award may be applied to tuition in cases of demonstrated high financial need.
+The award may be applied to tuition in cases of demonstrated unmet (high) financial need.

 Note: To receive any support for undergraduate research activities involving human subjects, approval from the Institutional Review Board (IRB) must be in place before any data collection takes place.
 View the IRB Web site for more information about this requirement.

 - Applicants are or will be engaged in independent, faculty-mentored undergraduate research.